-The governmental activities columns are reported on a full accrual, economic resources basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+The governmental activities columns are reported using the economic resources measurement focus and the full accrual basis of accounting, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
 Meeker-McLeod-Sibley Community Health Services' net position is reported as an investment in capital assets and unrestricted net position.